WATCH OUT FOR THESE EMPLOYER TRICKS:

 You should be real careful about how you handle this matter.
 There are some employers who will trick you into seeing a second doctor of their choice for your independent evaluation.
 In such cases the employer will have you sign a form acknowledging that you understand this is your second opinion.

-Not only should the doctor be of your choice but you or your lawyer should make the arrangements.
 You should let the doctor know that you have selected him or her to do your evaluation.

 The doctor should be given all the relevant medical records including test results.
 You must give the doctor a complete and correct medical history.
 Otherwise the report will be of little value.
 You should let the doctor know what you need from him or her.